 2) Click on the icon labeled General.

 3) Click the right image next to Appearance to switch on Dark Mode.

 Conversely, you can switch back to the default Light appearance by clicking the left image.

-Now it’s either Light Mode or Dark Mode.
+Now, it’s either Light or Dark look.

 Dark Mode and Dynamic Desktop

 Starting with macOS Mojave, Mac customers can take advantage of an awesome feature that plugs nicely into Dark Mode, called Dynamic Desktop.
 It automatically changes a specially-crated desktop picture to match the time of day, as determined by your location.